auth0/auth0-angular/FAQ.md

 ```

 By doing that, in the very last step the SDK will not redirect the user back to `/`, but to `/some-url` instead.

+> This is done by our `AuthGuard` automatically, as it ensures the user ends up back at the protected route after being authenticated if needed.

 **Restoring querystring parameters**